publisha/publisha.github.io/_posts/2017/2017-03-03-writing-with-atom.md

 [![Markdown previewer shows this text](/images/2017/03/Screenshot 2017-03-03 15.46.14.png)](/images/2017/03/Screenshot 2017-03-03 15.46.14.png)

-## Ok But what else can I do with the text?
+## OK.
+But what else can I do with the text?

 Alight, I know.
 Your publisher wants a Word file.

 No problem.
-Just follow these steps and all will be well withe the world:
+Just follow these steps and all will be well with the world:

 1. Download a copy of Pandoc (a universal text converter) [from here][57e586b0] and install it.
 2. Extend Atom with the Pandoc-Convert package
-3. When ready to convert, use the Atom command palette and type `convert` and find `docx`.
+3. When ready to convert, use the Atom command palette and type `convert` and then find `docx`.

   [57e586b0]: http://pandoc.org "Brilliant work"

-## What about just writing with no distraction?
+## What about just writing with no distractions?

 What you see in the above example is a little more complex that the normal writing, since i have lots of links and images.
 But I didn't write that code; I just tapped the link icon on the toolbar.